royhodge/seal/README.md

 This project was bootstrapped with [Create Eth App](https://github.com/paulrberg/create-eth-app).

+### Install App Dependencies

+#### `yarn install`

 ## Project Structure

-The default template is a monorepo created with [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).

-Workspaces makes it possible to setup multiple packages in such a way that we only need to run `yarn install` once to install all of them in a single pass.
-Dependencies are hoisted at the root.
+we only need to run `yarn install` once to install all of the dependencies in a single pass.
+Dependencies are hosted at the root.

 ```
-my-eth-app
+Openseal
 ├── README.md
 ├── node_modules
 ├── package.json